Ditch cranberry juice for urine infections

 - feeling generally unwell, achy, sick and tired

-Professor Mark Baker, director for the centre of guidelines at NICE, said: "We recognise that the majority of UTIs will require antibiotic treatment, but we need to be smarter with our use of these medicines.
+Prof Mark Baker, director for the centre of guidelines at NICE, said: "We recognise that the majority of UTIs will require antibiotic treatment, but we need to be smarter with our use of these medicines.

 "Our new guidance will help healthcare professionals to optimise their use of antibiotics.